f-klubben/stregsystemet/CONTRIBUTING.md

 The project only strives to be Python 3 compliant.

 ### Coding standards
-We try to adhere to `flake8` whenever possible.
+We try to adhere to the [black-codestyle](https://github.com/psf/black) whenever possible.
 Mostly to avoid any discussions about coding style.

-You can run install `flake8` and run `flake8 --install-hook` to install a pre-commit hook.
+Use `tox` during workflow for running tests and reformatting by running `tox`.
+Options are given in `tox.ini` and it handles dependencies and setup itself.

 ### Branches
  - `master`: The running code on the live system.